Strasza377/Strasza377.github.io/README.md

 #### Description and Contributions

 Cookie Jam and Cookie Jam Blast are both match-3 puzzle games available on iOS and Android mobile devices, with Blast being a pseudo sequel.
-Both games started as Flash/ActionScript3.0 games with their own code bases, but a large portion of the work I contributed to these projects was when we were porting the games over to Unity and creating our own internal puzzle game engine for both games to share.
+Both games started as Flash/ActionScript3.0 games with their own code bases, but a large portion of the work I contributed to these projects was when we were porting the games over to Unity + C# and creating our own internal puzzle game engine for both games to share.
 I built a few large systems to support both games during the porting and provided live-ops support both during and after the porting effort was completed.

 <details>
 <summary>Click to read more...</summary>